 Risk Factors Associated with Laryngeal and Hypopharyngeal Cancers

-Risk factors refer to the factors that can increase a person’s chance or probability of developing cancer or any illness.
-Risk factors are not seen as the direct cause of cancer or any disease but can influence its development.
-We can see that some people with no risk of laryngeal or hypopharyngeal cancers develop the disease, whereas some others with several risk factors don’t.
-People should closely watch themselves and understand the factors that can be risky for their health and well-being.
-A good understanding of the factors that can be risky and communicating it on time with your care provider would help you make better healthcare choices and an informed, comfortable lifestyle.
+Risk factors refer to the factors that can increase the chance or probability of developing cancer or any illness.
+It is not seen as the direct cause of cancer or any disease but can influence its development.
+We can see that some people with no risk of laryngeal or hypopharyngeal cancers develop the disease, whereas some others with several risk factors do not.
+People having the habit of using both tobacco and alcohol are at a much higher risk of developing laryngeal and hypopharyngeal cancers (most head and neck cancers).
+People are urged to quit these habits to lead a healthy lifestyle.
+You can also seek professional help and counseling programs if you think of quitting.

 Laryngeal and hypopharyngeal cancers are categorized as mouth and throat or head and neck cancers.
 Below are some of the major and minor factors that can increase a person’s risk of developing a laryngeal or hypopharyngeal cancer 1:

-- ALCOHOL USE: alcohol consumption is considered one of the most critical risk factors for developing different head and neck cancers, including laryngeal or hypopharyngeal cancers 2.
-People who don’t smoke are comparatively at a lower risk of developing such cancers.
+- ALCOHOL USE: It is one of the most critical risk factors for developing different head and neck cancers, including laryngeal or hypopharyngeal cancers 2.
 Moderate to heavy consumption of liquor can be harmful and can make a person susceptible to cancer and other major diseases.

-- TOBACCO USE: tobacco use is considered a primary reason for most cancers associated with the head and neck region.
-Using different tobacco substances, cigars, cigarettes, pipes, snuff can increase a person’s risk of head and neck cancers.
+- TOBACCO USE: It is considered a primary reason for most cancers associated with the head and neck region.
+Using different tobacco substances, cigars, cigarettes, pipes, and snuff can increase the risk of cancer.
 Surveys state that around 85% of head and neck tumor cases are associated with tobacco use.
 Second-hand smoking (like smoking marijuana) is also considered a health risk.

 Other major and minor factors that can raise a person’s risk of developing laryngeal and hypopharyngeal cancer are: